openbmc/phosphor-pid-control/configure.md

 | `setpoint` | `double`          | The setpoint value for the thermal PID.
 The setpoint for the margin sensors.|
 | `pid`      | `dictionary`      | A PID dictionary detailed above.            |

+Each input is normally a temperature difference between some hardware threshold and the current state.
+E.g. a CPU sensor can be reporting that it's 20 degrees below the point when it starts thermal throttling.
+So the lower the margin temperature, the higher the corresponding absolute value.

+Out of all the `inputs` the minimal value is selected and used as an input for the PID loop.

 The output of a `margin` PID loop is that it sets the setpoint value for the zone.
 It does this by adding the value to a list of values.
 The value chosen by the fan PIDs (in this cascade configuration) is the maximum value.

+#### type == "temp"

+Exactly the same as `margin` but all the inputs are supposed to be absolute temperatures and so the maximal value is used to feed the PID loop.

 #### type == "stepwise"